![]() |

 next door - England's equivalent of Les Invalides in Paris (see our Historic

-section).
 Transport Museum Again one for enthusiasts, though it also targets itself at

 children.
 The history of London's transport, which is, we suppose, a history of